FOMO: The Fear of Other Morons' Opportunities

 Meet Carl.
 34. Structurally intact.
 Spiritually sandblasted.

-Carl once lived peacefully.
+Carl once lived quietly.
 Microwave pasta.
 Forgettable Netflix.
-A body at rest.
+A body mostly at rest.

 Then he downloaded X.

-Now every morning begins with panic.
-Somewhere, someone discovered a better way to monetize existence.
+Now every morning begins with low-grade panic.
+Somewhere, someone has discovered a better way to monetize existence.

 Crypto.
 Dropshipping.
 Substack.
 AI wrappers.
-Doesn't matter.
+It barely matters.
 Carl will try all of it.

 His life is a slurry of Notion templates, affiliate links, cold plunges and motivational screenshots.

-He hasn't slept properly in months because someone else might be monetizing sleep more efficiently.
+He has not slept properly in months because someone else might be monetizing sleep more efficiently.

-Meanwhile, his cat hasn't been fed in three days...
+Meanwhile, his cat has not been fed in three days...

 The High Priests of Your Inferiority Complex